Support the fact-based journalism you rely on with a donation to Marketplace today. Give Now!

 According to a 2020 study from the University of Cambridge, public confidence in democracy has been falling, especially in recent years and especially in wealthy, developed democracies like the U.S.

 This isn’t the first time that people have lost some of their faith in democracy.
 In the 1930s, authoritarianism expanded and toppled relatively young democracies throughout Europe.
 In the U.S., corruption, inequality, business monopolies and unemployment all undermined American confidence in the political system.
-But democracy prevailed, thanks in part to an organized national conversation about its future.
+But democracy prevailed, thanks, in part, to an organized national conversation about its future.
+Under the New Deal, the government held local forums in 500 communities across 43 states, attracting 2.5 million participants.
+These gatherings, which included 15 minutes of news, a 45-minute lecture and 30 minutes of debate, taught millions of Americans about democracy and gave them a place to talk about it.

 Important definitions

 • Creative destruction: a process by which entrepreneurs create new markets via improving business processes and deploying new technology.
 Older markets and firms will go out of business or be “destroyed” if they can’t keep up and can no longer compete.
-The term was coined by economist Joseph Schumpeter, who said the failure of unprofitable firms was “creative” because it releases labor and capital goods for use in new combinations.
+The term was coined by economist Joseph Schumpeter, who said the failure of unprofitable firms is “creative” because it releases labor and capital goods for use in new combinations.

 David Brancaccio’s thoughts on Chapter 1